Such is the nature of football that Leicester’s miraculous title win of 2015/16 feels of a different era.

 And the thing is, while all that hullabaloo has now died down outside of Leicester, he’s still an inspiration to millions today.

-Vardy’s goal against West Brom at the weekend, a controlled volley over the shoulder, was his second Goal of the Season contender this season.
+Vardy’s goal against West Brom earlier this season, a controlled volley over the shoulder, was his second Goal of the Season contender this season.

 The first came against Spurs at the King Power; a superbly cushioned outside-of-the-boot volley over Hugo Lloris.